Bio

 Intergenerational feminist stories of cultural identity, disability, health, memory, and mortality are at the heart of my work.
 Using a vibrant and deceptively playful palette, my practice spans painting, fiber, assemblage, performance, and text-based media.
 In my multidisciplinary work, the female body is embraced as both a sanctuary and a battleground.
 Chronicling personal and collective histories, I respond to the emotional weight women carry and the embodied toll it takes.
 Early encounters with the medical field through my father’s practice, alongside feminist theory—such as Juliet Mitchell’s essay Women: The Longest Revolution (1966)—both ground and destabilize my practice.

-Across media, I often use labor-intensive techniques (i.e., tufting), intentionally overwhelming, and maximalist aesthetics to depict and transform the challenges of moving through broken healthcare systems and the medical-industrial complex.
+Across media, I often use labor-intensive techniques (e.g., tufting), intentionally overwhelming, and maximalist aesthetics to depict and transform the challenges of moving through broken healthcare systems and the medical-industrial complex.
 Through these choices, vibrant color, play, and humor collide with heartache and rage—allowing energy to shift amid daily reminders of systemic burdens imposed upon women.
 My work speaks to the messy, inconvenient, and drawn-out contours of our journeys—inhabiting the dreamlike threshold between a collapsing world and the hope of elsewhere.